Agoric/documentation/main/glossary/README.md

 For more information, see the [ERTP Guide's Value section](https://agoric.com/documentation/ertp/guide/amounts.html#values).

-## Vat **tyg**
+## Vat

-A vat is a *unit of synchrony*.
-This means that within a JavaScript vat, objects and functions can communicate with one another synchronously.
+A vat is a unit of isolation.
+To paraphrase the Las Vegas advertising slogan, what happens in a vat stays in that vat.

-A vat runs a single *event loop*.
+Objects and functions in a JavaScript vat can communicate synchronously with one another.
+Vats and their contents can communicate with other vats and their objects and functions, but have to manage asynchronous messages and responses.

-A physical machine can run one or several vats.
-A blockchain can run one or several communicating vats.
+For more information, see the [Vat section in the Distributed JS Programming Guide](https://agoric.com/documentation/distributed-programming.html#vats)

-Different vats can communicate by sending asynchronous messages to other vats.
+## Wallet

-A vat is the moral equivalent of a Unix Process.
+The overall place a party keeps their assets of all brands.
+For example, your wallet might contain 5 Quatloos purses, 8 Moola purses, and 2 Simoleons purses.
+You can also keep Issuers in a wallet.
+Offers are associated with the wallets from which their associated payments come from.
+See the [Wallet API](./wallet-api.md).

 ## ZCF (Zoe Contract Facet)